Garage Door Panel Replacement or Repair?

-The deciding factor in your decision could well be the fact that garage door safety and energy-efficiency have been updated in recent years, with features like electronic eye sensors, pinch-resistant doors, automatic reversing mechanisms, and high quality insulation.
+The determining factor in your garage door panel replacement or repair decision could well be the fact that garage door technology has been updated in recent years.
+New features like electronic eye sensors, pinch-resistant doors, automatic reversing mechanisms, and high quality insulation make your garage safer and more energy efficient.
 Planning to sell?
 Full garage door replacement is the most esthetic option, and best for your home's curb appeal.

 Cause of the Damage

-Another factor is the cause of the damage.
-Normal wear and tear can produce minor cosmetic blemishes such as small scratches, dents, rust patches, cracks, or warps.
+Another factor is what action resulted in a damaged garage door panel.
+Normal wear and tear can produce minor cosmetic blemishes on the damaged section such as small scratches, dents, rust patches, cracks, or warps.
 Consult with a professional to assess the seriousness and see whether the problem is confined to just one of the panels.
 If so, it may be possible to repair your garage door panel with wood filler, paint, and/or a strut.

 Panel repair is one of the more expensive garage door fixes.
-The cost to repair your garage door panel is likely to depend on the serviceperson's hourly rate.
+The cost to repair your garage door panel is likely to depend on the garage door repair company's or service person's hourly rate.
 One hour's wages is the usual minimum charge, plus any materials, of course.
-Installation of a new panel starts at $250 for the simplest 9' panel, up to a high of $700 or more for a more elaborate 16' panel.
+Installation of a new panel starts at $250 for the simplest 9' panel, up to a high of $700 or more for a more elaborate 16' replacement panel.
 Compare this to garage door replacement cost which, including labor and supplies will run you about $1000.
 Check what is covered by your warranty, get price estimates, and decide which solution is the most cost-effective.